lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 | id-MLKEM1024-X448                 | id-sha3-512 | id-aes256-Wrap     |
 {: #tab-cms-kdf-wrap title="REQUIRED pairings for CMS KDF and WRAP"}

-In all cases above, the hash function used as a KDF produces a longer output than needed by the encryption algorithm, so the output should simply be truncated to the correct length -- ie use the leftmost significant bits.
+In all cases above, the hash function used as a KDF produces a longer output than needed by the encryption algorithm, so the output SHALL be truncated to the correct length -- ie the leftmost significant bits are used.

 Note: `id-aes256-Wrap` is stronger than necessary for the MLKEM768 combinations at the NIST level 3 192 bit security level, however `id-aes256-Wrap` was chosen because it has better general adoption than `id-aes192-Wrap`.